ClusterHQ/fedora-packages/README.rst

-Packages for ClusterHQ's flocker, that aren't available in fedora.
+Packages for ClusterHQ's flocker that aren't available in fedora.

 clusterhq-release package